madhava-sridhar/home-idea/README.md

  Important Notes: Consider plumbing pipes to pass through Mangalore Tile Lintels.

  # Ventilation
+   how can we design functional ventilator that will enable hotair/cold air circulation.

+ # Windows
+   Possiblity of wood reuse and integrated window steel and attached wood window.
+Refer the design.

  # Kitchen
  Parallel Counter Kitchen with 6 ft between counters , 15 ft+ in length.